tc1io/nio/README.md

 Questions:
 Why ABAC? when it is difficult to maintain.
+ANSWER: Could do RBAC, but ABAC is more powerful and also allows that context-based decision making and thus makes it simpler to very naturally deny regions in the world or times of day.

 I saw there are lots of combinations need to take care in attribute based.
 Defining attributes will be the main task.
 Reference: https://en.wikipedia.org/wiki/Attribute-based_access_control#Attributes
+ANSWER: The groups attribute can be the one thing to start with.
+Then you have RBAC.